Examples

 2. Reset the flags and counters before you begin with measurements.

-3. Configure the to provide the following measurements:
+3. Configure the plugin to provide the following measurements:

 This unit is unused by the plugin and is left at its default cycle counter operation.
 It counts debug clock cycles between CPU start and stop.
 Considering we are using the LPD port with the debug clock frequency of 20MHz, one debug clock cycle lasts for 50ns.
-To get total execution time between start and stop, multiply the decimal counter value with 50ns to obtain timing measurement.
-The calculation is done by the plugin as a convenience and shows run-time of 11.258 seconds.
+To get total execution time between start and stop, multiply the decimal counter value with 50ns debug clock period to obtain timing measurement.
+The calculation is done by the plugin as a convenience and the example displays a run-time of 11.258 seconds.

 The units are configured to profile a function and they count debug clock cycles between the entry into dummyFunction and its exit, Execution Watchpoints 1 and 2, respectively.
 The units 1..3 store the minimum count, the last count, and the maximum count, respectively, into the Save value register.
 As shown, during the 11.258s overall execution time the minimum execution time of the function was 38.1 us and the maximum execution time was 40.5us.